dstl/eleatics/argumentation/coronavirus/uncertainty.md

 extension in the relevant partition.
 There are choices in constructing an explanation graph that bear on what the graph explains.

 Here, we have generated explanations that allow a critical assessment of the strength of the case for and against the lab origin hypothesis; and these explanations can be used to say something about the *uncertainty* associated with the hypothesis.
-This can be done
+It's possible to make a judgement about an explanation graph just from consideration of its structure.
+However, a more detailed analysis requires some consideration of the "strength" or "quality" of the inferences, which suggests the approach of classify the This can be done by classifying each inference as an instance of an [argumentation scheme](https://en.wikipedia.org/wiki/Argumentation_scheme).
+An analysis of the schemes then answers questions about *uncertainty* - and perhaps similar questions about *credibility* and *belief*.